jpt13653903/ALCHA/Wiki/MarkDown/Simulation.md

 ALCHA scripting can be used to populate an instance of ROM, which is injected into the circuit by means of a simple state machine.
 The standard simulation output log file can be post-processed in order to extract the required information.

-If more sophisticated functionality is required, the design can be compiled to Verilog and analysed by means of more powerful tools.
+If more sophisticated functionality is required, the design can be compiled to Verilog and analysed by means of existing, more powerful tools.

 ## Hardware Testing

-The waveform generator above is hardware synthesisable.
+ALCHA test-benches are hardware synthesisable.
 The same test-bench can therefore be used to test the system on real hardware, optionally using a firmware-based logic analyser.

 [[include repo=code path=Wiki/MarkDown/Footer.md]]